onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 Only the owner of an object can create a capability for it and only the owner can add entitlements to a capability.

-Therefore, when a user creates a Vault in their account, they only publish a capability that exposes the deposit function and the balance field.
+Therefore, when a user creates a Vault in their account, they publish a capability that exposes the `access(all)` fields and functions on the resource.
+Here, those are `balance` and `deposit()`.

 The withdraw function can remain hidden as a function that only the owner can call.